-Silvia is an Associate of GSDM and she is currently postdoctoral researcher at the Institute of Law, Politics, Development (DIRPOLIS) at the Scuola Superiore Sant'Anna in Pisa (Italy).
-Her main field of expertise is the role of Human Rights Law in relation to Security and Disaster Management and its interplay with other relevant branches of International Law, including Arms Control and Disarmament, Counter-terrorism, Disaster Risk Reduction/Management and Global Public Health.
-In parallel, Silvia has been conducting research on the evolving role of the European Union (EU) in Risk and Crisis Management.
-An experienced and adept researcher, she has been managing and contributing to EU funded research projects on ethical and societal issues raised by Emerging Technologies deployed in different domains for 9 years.
+Silvia is an Associate of GSDM.
+She is currently a postdoctoral researcher at the Institute of Law, Politics, Development (DIRPOLIS) at the Scuola Superiore Sant'Anna in Pisa (Italy).
+Her main field of expertise is the role of Human Rights Law in relation to Security and Disaster Management and its interplay with other applicable branches of International Law, including Arms Control and Disarmament, Counter-terrorism, Disaster Risk Reduction/Management and Global Health.
+An experienced and adept researcher, during the past 9 years, Silvia has been contributing to various projects funded by the European Union (EU)concerned with developing new technological solutions for Security and Disaster Management.
+In particular, she has provided advice on ethical, legal and societal issues raised by proposed technologies.

-Before joining the DIRPOLIS Institute, Silvia served as a research fellow in a private research centre based in Rome, where she was working on a set of projects funded by the EU FP7 and H2020 programmes, concerned with human rights, societal and ethical implications raised by emerging technologies deployed in various fields.
-These research projects touched upon different themes, including Chemical, Biological and Radio-Nuclear origin (CBRN) protection, social media use in emergency situations, public perceptions of Privacy and Security, public Communication during epidemic outbreaks, the development of a privacy impact assessment for Surveillance Technologies, and the ethical implications of Biometric Technologies.
+Before joining the DIRPOLIS Institute, Silvia served as a research fellow in a private research centre based in Rome, where she was working on a set of projects funded by the EU FP7 and H2020 programmes, concerned with Human Rights, societal and ethical implications raised by emerging technologies deployed in various fields.
+These considered broad ranging issues, notably CBRN protection, social media use in emergency situations, public perceptions of Privacy and Security, public communication during epidemic outbreaks, the development of a Privacy impact assessment for Surveillance Technologies, and the ethical implications of Biometric Technologies.

 Silvia also has interest and experience in International Development Cooperation.
 She is fluent in English, French and Spanish.